Five rockets fired at US air base in Afghanistan

 No group immediately claimed responsibility for the attack, and the Taliban denied any involvement.

-The militants Islamic State group previously claimed responsibility for a similar rocket attack on the base in April.
+The jihadist Islamic State group previously claimed responsibility for a similar rocket attack on the base in April.

 In recent months, IS has claimed several assaults in Kabul, including two deadly rocket attacks that struck residential areas in the capital.